ColoeusEdward/OpenCode-TUI-Rust/README.md

 Both defaults come from the environment: the server is assumed to be at `http://127.0.0.1:4096`, and the workspace directory is the shell's current directory.
-The session list is scoped to that directory, so running the client from `E:\CCE` shows only that project's sessions.
+The session list is scoped to that directory, so running the client from `<project-directory>` shows only that project's sessions.
 Sessions the server reports with no directory are still listed, since their location cannot be proven to differ.